tikv/rfcs/text/0118-pd-maintenance-endpoints.md

 To complement the HTTP endpoints, we will extend **`pd-ctl`** to support the following subcommands for interacting with maintenance tasks:

 * `pd-ctl maintenance set <task_type> <task_id> --desc="<description>"`
-* `pd-ctl maintenance get <task_type>`
+* `pd-ctl maintenance show <task_type>`
 * `pd-ctl maintenance delete <task_type> <task_id>`

-This allows users and operators to manually coordinate maintenance tasks or script basic workflows, improving observability and flexibility during cluster operations.
+This allows users and Kubernetes operators to manually coordinate maintenance tasks or script basic workflows, improving observability and flexibility during cluster operations.

 ---